 Minnesota’s North Shore of Lake Superior is one of the best hiking destinations in the Midwest.
-On your next Okontoe trip, be sure to take some time to explore one or two of these.
+During your stay at Okontoe (or on your way up or back), be sure to take some time to explore at least a couple of these.

 Hiking is so good along the North Shore that an entire trail system has been developed there from Duluth to Canada—the Superior Hiking Trail (SHT).

 It has the perfect combination of the biggest freshwater lake in the world—Lake Superior—high bluffs and (Midwest-style) mountains and forests.
 Dozens of rivers flow from higher inland to the lake, many with impressive waterfalls as they make their way down towards the Big Lake.